 "I know what you thought.
 I understand, too.
 But that doesn't mean it's okay."
 Sam told her, shaking his head.
 Luna made a distressed noise, moving to wrap herself around him.
 Sam shook her off, taking a step back.
 "That's my sister, Luna.
-She's been with me for sixteen years, since she was twelve years old.
+She's been with me for eighteen years, since she was eight years old.
 She is the most important thing in the world to me.
 And that means her approval, her opinion, is just as important to me," Sam continued.

 "And I did a horrendous job of getting her to like me," Luna concluded.
 Sam nodded slowly.
 "Then what happens now?"
 She asked.